tannerrj/crossfire-server-simple-backup/README.md

 ## Contributing

+ * Contributions are welcome.
+ * Pull requests are welcome.
-Contributions are welcome.
-Creating a fork on this code base is also welcome.
+ * Creating a fork on this code base is also welcome.

 ## Questions: